Jonghwanshin/CarND-Advanced-Lane-Lines/writeup.md

 **6) Warp the detected lane boundaries back onto the original image.**

 I warped the detected lane boundaries back onto the input image with perspective transform.
 I reused a function `perspective_transform()` in `image_functions.py` file.
 I reversed the source points and the destination points shown in *Table 1* to return the perspective of the image to the original image.
-The Fig 6. shows the result of this step from the image from Fig 5.
+The Fig 6. shows the result of this step from the found lane image from Fig 5.

 ![Test image](./output_images/img_pipeline_lane_warped.png)
 *Fig 6.
 An example of visualized lanes*